In this guide

 When considering TPD insurance, be aware that each insurer will have its own definitions and features.
 One of the key features of TPD policies is occupation type, of which there are two.
 ‘Own occupation’ means you can receive a benefit payment if you are unable to work in your usual role.
 ‘Any occupation’ means you can only receive a benefit payment if you are unable to work in any gainful occupation you are reasonably suited for.

 SMSFs are prohibited from holding ‘own occupation’ TPD insurance unless the policy was issued prior to 1 July 2014.
 This is because policies issued in super after this date are required to be consistent with a condition of release, to ensure the insurance proceeds can be released before members reach preservation age.
-The ‘any occupation’ definition is consistent with the permanent incapacity condition of release, so it is the definition that is permitted.
+The ‘any occupation’ definition is consistent with the permanent incapacity condition of release, so this is the definition that is permitted.

 Each of the above conditions of release allows a fund member to access their super regardless of whether they have reached their preservation age.